Sowgandh-Krishnaa/TicketingWebService/README.md

 The following is a ReadMe file for Ticketing Web Service application that uses MySql as a database to access the stored data.
 The TicketServer application is deployed as a web service.

+A sample run of the application is provided in the documentation provided.

 Running the application.

 1) Download and intsall the MySQL testbench onto a local machine.